 Living it has to do with your whole reason and purpose for learning Portuguese in the first place.
 Are you doing it because it’s “a neat thing” or because you have a purpose for it?
 If you have a good reason for learning Portuguese, then I guarantee that keeping your eyes fixed on that will bring you to your prize.
 It’s the whole donkey carrot vs. donkey whip metaphor in action.
 You can whip your donkey to keep walking while he cringes and hates it the whole way through or you can hang a carrot in front of his face so that he is inspired and pro-actively motivated to keep going (maybe giving him a few along the way).
 Would you prefer sun and samba or boring grammar books?

-I can’t stress how important it is for you to become part of a community of people who wish to live it too -this will really be what puts everything else into the right swing.
+I can’t stress how important it is for you to become who wish to live it too -this will really be what puts everything else into the right swing.

 Successo para ti!

-Get my FREE Portuguese Fluency Crash Course by clicking here!
+Get my FREE Portuguese Fluency Crash Course by !